Jayma Mays

-Jamia Suzette "Jayma" Mays is an American actress.
+Jamia Suzette "Jayma" Mays (born July 16, 1979) is an American actress.
 She is known for playing Emma Pillsbury in the Fox musical series Glee (2009–2015) and for her starring roles in the films Red Eye (2005), Paul Blart: Mall Cop (2009) and The Smurfs (2011).
 She is also known for portraying Debbie in the sitcom The Millers (2013–2014) and her recurring role as Charlie Andrews on the NBC sci-fi series Heroes (2006–2010).
 Mays starred as prosecutor Carol Anne Keane in the NBC sitcom Trial & Error (2017–2018).

-Early life
+Early life and education

 Mays was raised in Grundy, Virginia, the daughter of Susan Paulette (née Norris) and James Edwin Mays, a high school teacher who also worked in the coal mining industry.
 At age 15, she was offered a job working on the local radio station reading the obituaries.
 After graduating from Grundy High School, she earned an associate degree from Southwest Virginia Community College.
 Mays then attended Virginia Tech for a year before transferring to Radford University.